Discover the gateway to Greenland’s Arctic magic with our carefully curated 3-day private tour based in Ilulissat.

 Expect to try dishes like freshly caught halibut or Arctic char, local reindeer sausage, and perhaps a bowl of mattak—whale skin and blubber, traditionally prepared for special occasions.

-Day 2: Icefjord Adventures & Arctic Nature
+Day 2: Icefjord & Nature

 Sailboat with a red sail gliding through icy waters at sunset in Scandinavia, showcasing a serene and breathtaking Arctic tourism experience.